-The one thing a lot of people tend to forget is that when you earn money from your investments, you are going to be liable for taxes.
-And so in your investment plans, you should also have a plan for any tax payments on your profitable investments based on what you expect your tax bracket to be at the time.
+Many people tend to forget that when you earn money from your investments, you will be liable for taxes.
+So in your investment plans, you should also have a plan for any tax payments on your profitable investments based on what you expect your tax bracket to be at the time.

 4. Think bigger than just you

 Some people get caught up in their life after money and forget those that are still struggling financially.
 Maybe you can help your loved ones with some living expenses to help them get back on their feet.
 Have you thought about your children's education?
-Caring for aging parents?
+How about caring for aging parents?
 What about giving back to the community and helping others?
-These are all things that if you plan to do, will need to be built into your long-term financial plan.
+If you plan to do these, these are all things that will need to be built into your long-term financial plan.

 If you are on the other side of pursuing your financial goals, now is a great time to determine how you want to allocate funds to these different things.